anujaagarwal/groww-stocks/README.md

 - **ProductPage:** Provides detailed information about a selected stock or ETF, including basic data and a line graph of price changes.

-- **Header:** A common header that appears on both pages, displaying the application name and a search bar.
+- **NavBar:** A common Navbar that appears on both pages, displaying the application name and a search bar.

-- **SearchBar:** Part of the Header, it shows suggested stocks as the user types.
+- **SearchBar:** Part of the Navbar, it shows suggested stocks as the user types.

-The use of a responsive design ensures that the application adapts to various screen sizes.
-Additionally, state management libraries (e.g., Redux) are used to handle loading, error, and empty state scenarios efficiently.
-Caching API responses with expiration improves performance.

 - **FolderStructure:** Displaying Folder structure in the form of image.
   ![Folder View](/folderView.png "FolderView")